mattpe/wbma/docs/w2-login.md

 # Routing

 1. Continue last exercise.
 Create a new branch with git.
-1. Create pages 'register', 'login' and 'logout'
+1. Create new pages 'register', 'login' and 'logout'
-2. Create templates for 'login' and 'register' components yourself
+1. Create templates for 'login' and 'register' components yourself
+1. Create tab navigation....
-3. For routing edit X
+1. For routing edit X
 ___

 # Using providers II - Login